webix-hub/gitbook-webix-jet/details/views.md

 The window is created in **init** of OrdersView and shown on a button click.
 And note again that there's no need to destroy the window manually.

-For more details about popups and windows, [go to the related section](popups.md).
+For more details about popups and windows, [go to the "popups and Windows" section](popups.md).

 ### <span id="on">this.on(app,"app:event:name",handler)</span>